myles-portfolio/frontendmentor.io/testimonials-grid-section/README.md

 - Formatted HTML elements using CSS
 - Initiated CSS Grid layout
 - Set up different grid layout for varying media screens
+- Tried figuring out how to get the icon to appear behind the text of the first testimonial, but was unsuccessful.

 ### Built with